 - Present results at Research Day at the end of Year 3.
-Scholarly product should be of sufficient quality and merit to warrant submission of abstract to a national meeting.

 - Submit abstract to regional or national meeting after discussion with your primary mentor.

 - Write and submit formalized manuscript for peer-reviewed publication.
-This should be submitted to your primary and secondary mentors by 12/31.

 - Grand Rounds presentation on your content area of expertise.
 This presentation should be an expanded version of your third year research presentation including more background and synthesis of your understanding of the current state of knowledge of this specific area over your 4 years of inquiry.